 The Palace is beautiful, with peaceful rooms that felt perfect in their proportions and geometric layout.
-Not quite sure whether my photos capture it!

 Later on, we met up with Rhys, Action Man Amund and Charlie the Novice Explorer.
-How lovely to see them all again, to have a coke and kebab, and to hear about the crazy split-personality Uzbek embassy bureaucrat.
+How lovely to see them all again, to have a coke and kebab, and to hear about the split-personality Uzbek embassy bureaucrat.
 Their visas and the promise of a ferry to take them to Aktau was nebulous at best and hair-pulling at worst.

-We also payed pilgrimage to a bazar…
+We also paid pilgrimage to a bazaar…

-And went to see Vladimir Tsygal’s sculpture of Richard Sorge.
+And we went to see Vladimir Tsygal’s sculpture of Richard Sorge.
 He was a double agent during WWII and was hanged in Japan.
 It’s an entrancing piece:

 The TV tower is at a high spot overlooking Baku, it was selfie-central with the Azeri flag beaming from the Flame Towers:

 And on the way back to the hotel, I attempted to photograph Baku’s version of the Spanish Steps…